kevinma0/kevinma0.github.io/_pages/about.md

 <!-- <div class="ph5-ns ph4">
 <canvas class="vh-75" id="needles" style="background:#ea5a41"></div>
 </div> -->

-I grew up in a combination of snowy Michigan and smoggy Beijing.
-[Drawing](/illo) is my first love.
+I'm a product designer at Canary, living in Brooklyn.

 I've designed for a couple of teams -
    HTC, IBM, research labs and startups.
 At school I studied Information Science, with a focus on Human Computer Interaction.

+I grew up in a combination of snowy Michigan and smoggy Beijing.
+[Drawing](/illo) is my first love.

-   After graduation I spent the better part of a year [hitchhiking across America and working odd jobs.](/hitchhiking)  I'm exhausted from holding my thumb up for so long, but excited to get back to making things.
+   After graduation I spent the better part of a year [hitchhiking across America and working odd jobs.](/hitchhiking) It was pretty tiring.

    Working on something interesting?
 [Reach out and let's chat!](mailto:kevthema@gmail.com)